Holiday Turkey Hash is an indescribably delicious turkey leftovers recipe. You’ll look forward to as much as the original holiday meal!

 - 2/3 cup Gravy or Heavy Whipping Cream

 - Optional: batch of Roasted Garlic Buttermilk Smashed Potatoes

-- In a large, heavy skillet (dry) over medium-high heat, place sliced almonds.
+In a large, heavy skillet (dry) over medium-high heat, place sliced almonds.
 Stir constantly (to avoid burning) until the almonds begin to turn light golden brown; 2-3 minutes.
 Remove and set aside.

-- Add the turkey, dressing, salt and pepper; stir to mix well.
+Add the turkey, dressing, salt and pepper; stir to mix well.
 Cook over medium heat, stirring occasionally, until heated through; about 5 minutes.

-- Add the gravy/cream and almonds to the skillet.
-Cook until the liquid is absorbed, stirring frequently, scrapping the bottom of the skillet to incorporate the browned butter into the mixture.
+Add the gravy/cream and almonds to the skillet.
+Cook until the liquid is absorbed, stirring frequently, scrapping the bottom of the skillet to incorporate the browned bits into the mixture.
 Allow mixture to sit a few minutes in between stirring to develop a light golden crust.
 Hash should still be moist when done; about 5-10 minutes.

-- Garnish with chopped Italian parsley and serve immediately.
+Garnish with chopped Italian parsley and serve immediately.
 If desired serve turkey holiday hash over a heaping serving of Roasted Garlic Buttermilk Smashed Potatoes.

 Adapted from Bradley Ogden's 'Breakfast, Lunch & Dinner'